weiyi-chen/Stock-Price-Forecasting-based-on-Sentiment-Analysis-using-BERT-model/README.md

 ## data_generator.py

-This file generates training data by reading the labeled Apple-Twitter-Sentiment.csv file.
+Reading the labeled Apple-Twitter-Sentiment.csv file, cleaning the data set.

 ## train3.py and train4.py

-Training a classifier based on the output of Bert feature vector, the 4-th implementation is faster.
+Tokenizing the input and training a classifier based on the output of Bert feature vector, the model is built on an open source machine learning framework -- pytorch.
+The 4-th implementation is faster.

 ## data_cleaner.py